PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-11-Interpretable-AI-XAI.md

 fig.subplots_adjust(top=0.95)
 ```

+Comparing them with scatterplots of the same six features with target.
 While there are similarities observed between the subplots of the PDPs, they are far from the same.
+Note that had we used a linear regression model, the direction of 'DIS' (distance to employment ceters) would have been unintuitive.

 <figure>
   <img src="{{ "/images/posts/Top 6 Features Scatter Plots.png" | relative_url }}">
-  <figcaption>Scatter Plot</figcaption>
+  <figcaption>Scatter Plot of the Same Six Features with Actual Price</figcaption>
 </figure>

-Let's compare with scatterplots of the same six features with target.

 ### Individual conditional expectation plot (ICE)

+Individual conditional expectation plots were introduced in in “Peeking Inside the Black Box: Visualizing Statistical Learning with Plots of Individual Conditional Expectation”  (arXiv:1309.6392).

+Like PD, ICE is another model agnostic method to help us interprete models.

+As its name implies, it plots at individual observation level.
+In ICE plots the predictions are not aggregated, i.e., the plot is at observation level,  over the range of X values of the variable of interest.

+ICE plots can help us see individual differences and identify subgroups and interactions between model inputs.

 ### LIME